-Students in grades 5-8 must wear designated P.E. uniforms for P.E.
+Students in 5th through 8th grade must wear designated P.E. uniforms for P.E.
 P.E. uniforms are not allowed to be worn during the school day.
 Students will wear their P.E. uniforms for athletic practices.
 P.E. uniforms are black shorts and a gold Knights t-shirt.
-Shorts must extend a minimum of three inches below the student's fingertips.
+Shorts must be of fingertip length..